The Left-Hander (opera): Plot

 The action takes place in the early nineteenth century.
 Tsar Nicolas I admires a tiny dancing flea made of steel by English workmen and given to Nicolas's elder brother Tsar Alexander I. He challenges Russian workmen to create something better.
 In a flashback the flea is presented to Alexander at Buckingham Palace and its dancing is shown (described in an onomatopoeic orchestral interlude).
 Back in Nicolas's time, the Left-Hander of the title, a workman, manages to affix minute horseshoes to the English flea; Nicolas is pleased and sends the Left-Hander to England.
 There he is admiringly interviewed by the Court who try to persuade him to take an English bride, but he refuses.
 After a tour of English armouries he returns to St Petersburg, his voyage imperilled by a storm and a drunken English “under-skipper”.
 Arriving drunk himself, he is arrested.
 He sends a message to the Tsar: the Russian army should stop cleaning their muskets with brick-dust, for the English don't do that, and if war comes between the two nations the Russian guns will be no good.
 He dies, the Flea sings a lullaby and the opera ends with a burial rite.

 Recording

 In 2015 a full recording of the opera was released by the Mariinsky Theater with Andrey Popov in the title role, Maria Maksakova as Princess Charlotte, Kristina Alieva as Flea, Edward Tsanga as Platov, Andrei Spekhov as the English sailor, and Vladimir Moroz as both Tsars Alexander I and Nicholas I.

+Orchestration: 3 flutes, one of them doubling piccolo, 3 oboes, one of them doubling cor anglais, 3 clarinets (III - bass clarinet), an Armenian duduk, a kazoo, 3 bassoons (III- contrabassoon), 4 French horns, 2 trumpets, 3 trombones, tuba, large percussion set: timpani, snare drum, bass drum, triangle, cymbals, ratchet, guiro, crotales, xylophone, an anvil, bongos, vibraphone, 2 marimbas; harpsichord, piano, celesta, harp, an accordion; violins I and II, violas, cellos, double basses, 2 domras, a cimbalom (hackbreth).